Senior Operations ManagerLondon

-Shannen Trout is a trainee solicitor with Zeiler Floyd Zadkovich, and is based in our London office.
+Shannen Trout is an associate with Zeiler Floyd Zadkovich, and is based in our London office.
 Shannen completed a Master of Laws from Southampton University, having studied at their world-renowned shipping and international law faculty.
 This follows completion of a first-class Bachelor of Laws degree at the University of Plymouth.
 During her undergraduate studies, Shannen worked for a community law clinic.

 She won an award for her dissertation project on shipbreaking, which was published in the University’s Law Journal.
 Shannen completed the Legal Practice course, with commendation, at the University of Law in Bristol.
 She also undertook a secondment with our New York office during her studies.